 Available Only on Select Machines

-You can find a treadmill with Google Maps from Icon Fitness, which offers select models of NordicTrack, Proform, and FreeMotion branded machines with the patented iFit Live technology.
+You can find a treadmill with Google Maps from Icon Fitness, which offers select models of NordicTrack, Proform, Smooth and FreeMotion branded machines, as well as some of their lesser brands, with the patented iFit Live technology.
 Please note: you must be a registered iFit Live™ user with an iFit Live™ compatible treadmill.
 Also, the iFit Live site requires the most recent version of Adobe Flash Player installed on the browser as well as a WiFi network connection to your home’s internet access point.

 The Future of Home Training?